NinchuKyo/_Note/README.md

 How to run QUnit tests for web client:
 ---
 On our production instance visit the url: /static/qunit.html
+Note: Clear your cache to make sure you have the most up to date JavaScript files.

 How to run Selenium tests for web client:
 ---